 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits in a tight driveway and handles heavy shingle weight in one single haul.
+This compact 10-yard can fits a tight driveway while keeping shingle weight within legal tonnage for one single haul.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Superior home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.